samlau0086/TradeQuest/README.md

 - Do not expose CRM user IDs in website code.
 - `token` is the visitor session token returned by this endpoint.
 The website widget must store it locally and send it with future requests or Socket.IO auth.
 - If `visitorEmail` matches an existing client contact, CRM may link the session to that client internally, but public responses still do not reveal client details.
+- CRM stores visitor environment details in `session.metadata.visitorInfo`.
+The server infers IP, User-Agent, browser, and operating system from request headers where possible.
+The website widget can also send browser language, timezone, and local time in `metadata`.
+- When a visitor sends a live chat message through REST or Socket.IO, CRM can send Bark/Webhook notifications if `Live chat message received` is enabled in Settings -> Bark / Webhook Notifications.

 ### Realtime Socket.IO Transport